 Stoke vs Arsenal: Preview, Team News, Likely Line-ups & Predicted Score

-Arsenal make the trip north to face Stoke City at the Britannia on Sunday.
-Here’s a preview with team news, likely line-ups and predicted score for the game.
+Arsenal will be hoping to consolidate their position in 3rd when they face Stoke on Saturday.
+Here’s a preview with team news, likely line-ups & predicted score

 Arsenal will be hoping to consolidate their third place position when they face Stoke City on Saturday.

 We all know the kind of game to expect at the Britannia Stadium and in the past we haven’t been able to cope with the physical aspect of their game.
 One win in our last four games away to the Potters tells it’s own story.

 Stoke are in terrible form of late having won just one of their last seven games, however they are still a threat at home and have only lost four games at the Britannia all season.
 They have also managed draws with both United and City, and have beaten Liverpool and Tottenham, so we know we’re in for a tough game on Saturday.

 Arsenal will need to get back to winning ways after failing to win their last two homes games, which has let Newcastle and Tottenham back in to the race for third.
 Which now has added importance given the fact that fourth would miss out on Champions League football next season if Chelsea were to beat Bayern Munich in the Champions League final.
 So lets ensure we secure third, and let the others worry about that!